HewlettPackard/shs-docs/docs/portal/developer-portal/performance/HSN_performance_benchmarking.md

 ## Global performance test (tests between nodes in the different group)

 The following is an example test that provides a sample OSU pt2pt mbw performance results between two nodes with HSN Fabric in the same group and connected to the same switch.
-The actual results expected results.
+These results represent the expected performance.
 In this particular topology there are two switches in the groups and two groups in this topology.

 ```screen
 # OSU MPI Multiple Bandwidth / Message Rate Test v5.7